PowerTorchCI/pytorch-power-backend/README.md

    - More complex but maintains security

 **Current Status:**
-- ❌ Workflow fails at SSH connection step
+- ❌ Configured a self hosted ppc64 runner.
-- ✅ Workflow structure and HUD integration are correct
+- Testing if the CI flow runs on slef hiosted machine
-- ⏳ Requires self-hosted runner or network configuration
+- Next - Test if Workflow structure and HUD integration are correct

 **Troubleshooting Steps:**
 - Verify `POWER_SSH_USER` and `POWER_SSH_PRIVATE_KEY` secrets are set